attracting and retaining talent

 Leveraging key behavioral indicators for performance management

-Employers can learn a lot about their workers' work habits, communication skills, and ability to solve problems by using key behavioral indicators in performance management.
+Key behavioral indicators can help organizations improve their performance management in several ways.
+You can learn a lot about your workers' work habits, communication skills, and ability to solve problems by using key behavioral indicators in performance management.

 This data-driven approach makes reviews more objective and fair, which leads to focused feedback and customized growth plans.